App Logo

 Related Questions:

-iii.
-The Parliament cannot delegate law-making powers to any authority during President's Rule.
+i.
+The President can delegate law-making powers to another authority during President's Rule.

 Who opined that, “The emergency power of the President is a fraud with the Constitution”?